cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 rails new qr_code_generator --css=tailwind
 ```

-We'll keep things simple by scaffolding the `QRCode` resources
+We'll keep things simple by scaffolding the `QrCode` resources

 ```
 bin/rails generate scaffold QrCode url:string
 ```

-Since this is a simple app, we'll set the root route to the QRCode index page.
+Since this is a simple app, we'll set the root route to the `QrCode` index page.

 ```ruby
   # config/routes.rb
   root "qr_codes#index"
 ```

+#### Active Storage and Image Processing

 With a simple model for the QR code, the next step is to add the image
-processing gem and install active storage for the images that will be attched.
+processing gem and install active storage for the images that will be attached.

-If you look in your `Gemfile`, you should already see the `image_processing` gem
+If you look in the `Gemfile`, you should already see the `image_processing` gem
 commented out.
 You can uncomment the gem and run `bundle install`

 With the image processing gem installed and ready to go, the next step is to
-install Active Storage and run the cooresponding migrations.
+install Active Storage and run the corresponding migrations.

 ```
 bin/rails active_storage:install